ThibaultDieudonne/RiotMatchmaking/README.md

 For any game G and any binary parameter b, we define B(G, b) = B(b), as the number of good/bad performing players in game G.

-We define a team t as set of players with five or less items (since we don't account for neutral players when using the first parameter described in "Parameters description" section).
+We define a team t as set of players with five or less items (since we don't account for neutral players when using the first parameter described in the "Parameters description" section).

 Let t(G, i) = t(i), i in {0, 1} be the two teams in game G, and B(t, b) be the number of good/bad performing players in the team t.